Squashhh/DALLE-2/README.md

 ## SETUP

-Create a and add the following variables :
+Create a .env file in the root directory of the project and add the following variables :
 ```
 TOKEN= Token of your bot.
 CLIENT_ID = Client ID of your bot.